 - "If anyone found out, my life would be over."

-Shame makes you hide, and hiding makes recovery harder.
-Finding even one person you can be honest with (a counselor, a trusted older sibling, a therapist, a helpline) can crack the isolation that keeps the cycle going.
+Shame makes people hide, and hiding makes recovery harder.
+Finding even one person you can be honest with, such as a counselor, a trusted older sibling, a therapist, or a helpline, can reduce the isolation that keeps the cycle going.

 The escalation problem

 Many teenagers notice that their porn use escalates over time.
-Content that was stimulating a year ago doesn’t do it anymore, so you seek out more extreme, more novel, or more niche material.
-Sometimes you end up watching things that don’t reflect your actual desires or values.
+Content that felt stimulating a year ago may stop having the same effect, so the search moves toward more extreme, more novel, or more specific material.
+Sometimes that means watching things that do not reflect your actual desires or values.

 What actually helps

-Your environment matters more than your determination.
-Make porn harder to get to:
+Your environment matters.
+Make porn harder to get to before the next urge starts:

 - Remove social media apps that lead you to triggering content